ihmeuw/vivarium_research/docs/source/concept_models/vivarium_csu_multiple_myeloma_2/concept_model.rst

     - Expanded treatment categories and hazard ratios (likely placeholder values) -
   * - Model 2
-    - Split NDMM survival curve by ASCT, use directly instead of subtraction between relapse and death -
+    - Split NDMM survival curve by ASCT, use TTNT directly instead of subtraction between PFS and OS -
   * - Model 3
     - Sophisticated treatment prediction model as a scenario and business-rule-modified alternative scenarios